MFahad777/visual-node/docs/04-node-reference/07-logic.md

 ## Get Variable — `variable.get`

 Reads the current value of a declared variable.
-Bound to a specific variable at creation time (dragged from the Variables panel) — its config panel is intentionally empty.
+Bound to a specific variable at creation time (dragged from the Variables panel — grab the row by its **⠿** drag handle, not the name/type fields, which are separately editable) — its config panel is intentionally empty.

 - **Inputs**: none
 - **Outputs**: `value` (value) — "Value"